 Does your family have family reunions?
 Are you planning any summer birthday parties?
-One of my family’s favorite outdoor games goes by quite a few names, but in short can be called bean bag toss.
+One of the favorite outdoor games of Nancy Zieman’s family goes by quite a few names, but in short can be called bean bag toss.
 What would the game be with out festive, colorful bags?
 Today, learn how to sew your own bean bags or corn bags, then play cornhole, tailgate, bean bag toss, doghouse, Baggo, or, whew, just plain bags.
 This is a perfect afternoon sewing project to create with kids.
 Then, go have some backyard fun.

 How to Sew Bean Bags for Cornhole or Bean Bag Toss

 Using the following instructions, you’ll be able to create regulation-size bags as set by the American Cornhole Organization.
 If you’re going to play the game, you better be official!

 Supplies, Notions, and Fabric